hczv/ansible-firewall/roles/nftables/README.md

 ## 🧠 Advanced: Multilayer Variable Merging

 This role supports layered variable merging, allowing you to define firewall config fragments across multiple Ansible variable files or scopes.
-Variables with numeric suffixes (e.g., _0, _1, ..., _9) will be automatically merged into the base variable name during processing.
+Variables with suffixes (e.g., _0, _1, ..., _9) will be automatically merged into the base variable name during processing.

+anything afhher the underscore will be merged into the base variable name during processing.
+This allows you to define firewall config fragments across multiple Ansible variable files or scopes.
+Variables

 ### 📁 Why This Matters
 This merging behavior enables: